WHO IS COUNCILMAN WILLIAM H. BEALE?

 Beale worked for five years as an emergency medical technician and emergency ambulance dispatcher with the former Sloper-Willen Community Ambulance from 1995-2000.
 Beale credits his experience in commercial EMS with the successful implementation of the fire department first responder program.

 Since 2014, Councilman Beale has been employed full-time as Dutchess County's Emergency Management Coordinator.
 In this position he is responsible for disaster and major emergency prevention, preparedness, response, recovery, and mitigation within Dutchess County.
 Beale has led the effort to train citizens throughout Dutchess County in Citizens Preparedness.
-Since 2015, nearly 2,000 residents have been trained at Beale's training sessions.
+Since March, 2020, Beale has served on Dutchess County's COVID task force.
+He has overseen PPE and mask distribution distribution county-wide.

 Beale has been decorated with multiple life saving commendations over two decades, and was presented with Dutchess County's Firefighter Heroism Award and a New York State Legislative Commendation for rescuing a town resident from her burning home on Old Hopewell Road.